ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

 ## Installation

-- Download the `InstrumentStudio Plug-In SDK` and `InstrumentStudio Plug-In Generator` packages from the latest release assets.
+Download the `InstrumentStudio Plug-In SDK` package and `InstrumentStudio Plug-In Generator` from the latest release assets.

-- Install the `InstrumentStudio Plug-In SDK` package, followed by the `InstrumentStudio Plug-In Generator` package.
+Note: Please install the `InstrumentStudio Plug-In SDK` package before installing `InstrumentStudio Plug-In Generator` package.

 ## Developing a LabVIEW InstrumentStudio Plug-In

 1. Create and save a new LabVIEW project.
 2. From the project window, go to `Tools` → `Plug-In SDKs` → `InstrumentStudio Plug-In` → `Create InstrumentStudio Plug-in...`.
-   1. The `Create InstrumentStudio Plug-in` dialog opens.
+   1. The `Create InstrumentStudio Plug-in` dialog will open.
    2. The name of the current `Active Project` will be automatically populated in the `Active Project Name` indicator.
    3. Enter the `InstrumentStudio Plug-in Name` and `InstrumentStudio Plug-in Group`.